dnaaun/openFraming/README.md

 ### Download additional requirements

+### Install Redis
+This step will depend on your operating system.
+On Ubuntu, this is as simple as:

+	$ sudo apt-get install redis

+For Windows, you might have to look at [Memiurai](https://www.memurai.com), a drop-in replacement for Redis.

 ### NLTK Corpora
 	$ python -m nltk.downloader stopwords wordnet

 ### Mallet
-The installation of the Mallet library will depend on your platform.
+The installation of the Mallet library will depend on your operating system.
 Have a look at the [installation instructions on their website.](http://mallet.cs.umass.edu/download.php).
 On Unix, it would look something like: